ahrnbom/gingerbread/README.md

 ## Requirements
 [RGBDS](https://github.com/rednex/rgbds) is necessary to compile GingerBread and its example(s).

+## To do
+1. Make a stand-alone documentation document, specifying the constants and functions defined by GingerBread.
+Most of it is in the book, but having it available stand-alone is probably useful to many.

 ### Legal stuff
 The library is released under the The Unlicense.
 It basically means you are allowed to use it for whatever purpose.